-Exhibit Location: The Joseph Regenstein Library, Fifth Floor
+Exhibit Location: The Joseph Regenstein Library, Fourth Floor

 Exhibit Dates: March 16 – May 31, 2015